Of all the various hats that I've worn in this life, the one I identify myself

-The Garden at Winterhaven is not so much my garden as the garden that I tend.
+The Garden at Winterhaven was not so much my garden as the garden that I tended.

 The garden has become a magnet for birds and critters both the tame and wild variety.
 It is their haven as it is mine.